 - Keep the curtains closed.
-There’s no need for people walking past to be able to see what you have or to do reconnaissance on how many people are present.
+There’s no need for people walking past to see what you have or to reconnaissance on how many people are present.
 If the power is out, put dark plastic over the windows.
 (Heavy duty garbage bags work well.)
 If it’s safe to do so, go outside and check to see if any light escapes from the windows.
-If your home is the only one on the block that is well-lit, it is a beacon to others.
+If your home is the only one on the well-lit block, it is a beacon to others.

-- Keep cooking smells to a minimum, especially if there is a food shortage.
-If everyone else in the neighborhood is hungry, the meat on your grill will draw people like moths to a flame.
+- Keep cooking smells to a minimum.
+Especially if there is a food shortage or everyone in the neighborhood is hungry, the meat on your grill will draw people like moths to a flame.

 - Don’t answer the door.
 Many home invasions start with an innocent-seeming knock at the door to gain access to your house.

 - Keep pets indoors.
 Sometimes criminals use an animal in distress to get a homeowner to open the door for them.
-Sometimes people are just mean and hurt animals for “fun”.
+Sometimes people are mean and hurt animals for “fun.”
 Either way, it’s safer for your furry friends to be inside with you.

-If, despite your best efforts, your property draws the attention of people with ill intent, you must be ready to defend your family and your home Firearms are an equalizer.
-A small woman can defend herself from multiple large intruders with a firearm, if she’s had some training and knows how to use it properly.
+If your property draws the attention of people with ill intent despite your best efforts, firearms are an equalizer.
+A small woman can defend herself from multiple large intruders with a firearm if she’s had some training and knows how to use it properly.
 But put a kitchen knife in her hand against those same intruders, and her odds decrease exponentially.

 - Don’t rely on 911.
-If the disorder is widespread, don’t depend on a call to 911 to save you – you must be prepared to save yourself.
-First responders may be tied up, and in some cases, the cops are not always your friends.
+If the disorder is widespread, don’t depend on a call to 911 to save you – you must be prepared to protect yourself.
+First responders may be tied up, and the cops are not always your friends in some cases.
 In the aftermath of Hurricane Katrina, some officers joined in the crime sprees, and others stomped all over the 2nd Amendment and confiscated people’s legal firearms at a time when they needed them the most.

 - Know how to use your firearm.
 Whatever your choice of weapon, practice, practice, practice.
 A weapon you don’t know how to use is more dangerous than having no weapon at all.
 Here’s some advice from someone who knows a lot more about weapons than I do.

-- Make sure your children are familiar with the rules of gun safety.
-Of course, it should go without saying that you will have pre-emptively taught your children the rules of gun safety so that no horrifying accidents occur.
-In fact, it’s my fervent hope that any child old enough to do so has been taught to safely and effectively use a firearm themselves.
+It should go without saying that you will have pre-emptively taught your children the rules of gun safety, so no horrifying accidents occur.
+In fact, it’s my fervent hope that any child old enough to do so has been taught to use a firearm safely and effectively themselves.
 Knowledge is safety.

 If you decide to go…